Altcoins stand for alternative coins or alternative tokens. The phrase ‘alternative’ implies its a cryptocurrency other than Bitcoin.

-- 10.9 Which altcoins got a somewhat limited supply?
+- 10.9 Which altcoins have a somewhat limited supply?

 What are altcoins?

-Altcoins are all cryptocurrencies other than Bitcoin (BTC).
-Other people also refer to altcoins as other cryptocurrencies apart from Ethereum (ETH) as most cryptocurrencies come from either BTC or ETH.
+In general, altcoins are all cryptocurrencies other than Bitcoin (BTC).
+Some people also refer to altcoins as any other alternative cryptocurrencies aside from Ethereum (ETH), as most coins that people have heard about are one of those two.

-Most altcoins use different consensus mechanisms that validate transactions and open new blocks to distinguish themselves from BTC and ETH.
-The altcoins provide new and additional capabilities and have other uses and visions.
+Most altcoins use different consensus mechanisms that validate transactions and open new blocks to distinguish themselves from BTC.
+These altcoins provide new and additional capabilities and have other uses and goals.
 An altcoin combines two words, “alternative” and “coin,” and they belong to the blockchains they were explicitly designed for.
-There are more than a thousand altcoins in existence.
+There are more than a thousand altcoins in existence!

 Digital currencies provide low-price volatility and additional transaction capabilities.
 The first altcoin was introduced in 2011 and is known as Namecoin.
 The high prices and limited supply of Bitcoin led to the introduction of these digital currencies as an alternative.
 The altcoins work on a similar technology where transactions are stored in a block forming a chain.
-This is the blockchain.
-The rules of deploying blockchain differ based on the purpose of the altcoins.
+This is a blockchain.
+The rules of deploying blockchain differ based on the purpose of the altcoin in question.
 Some are faster and cheaper, while others maintain 100% anonymity.

 What are the main opportunities with altcoins?

-+These alternative coins & token are an excellent way for cryptocurrency market investors who want to diversify their holdings.
++ These alternative coins and tokens are an excellent way for cryptocurrency market investors who want to diversify their holdings.

-+Many offer faster transaction processing time, a case example of Litecoin being faster than Bitcoin.
++ Many offer faster transaction processing time, a good example is Litecoin being faster than Bitcoin.

-+Most charge a lesser transaction fee as compared to Bitcoin.
++ Most charge a lower transaction fee as compared to Bitcoin.